awabom/3dprint/SV08/README.md

 These are my changes made to the SV08 config, using firmware version 2.3.3 as a starting point.

 USE AT YOUR OWN RISK.
 This is only tested on my personal machine.
 If your printer breaks, don't blame me.
+The 'skew correction' stuff is the newest and most lightly tested addition.

 ### macro.cfg